What happens when an employee calls and asks, "Hey boss, can I take 90 days of hospitalisation leave?" What should you do?

 The Singapore Government expects all employers to approve their employee's sick leave requests if the employee is eligible.

 Your employee is ill and needs rest.
 There's no reason to refuse their leave requests.
 They can't be productive if they work while feeling unwell.
 Worse, they might spread diseases to the rest of your workforce.
-In turn, this can jeopardize your company performance.
+In turn, this can jeopardise your company performance.

 It's best to let your sick employees rest and recover.
 So they can come back feeling well and work productively.